utsecnet/PAW/05 - Allow Fingerprint Sign-in/README.md

 * Tier 2 admin user
 * standard user account

-Fingerprints help alleviate some of the frustration with having to remember so many account passwords (SEE DISCLAIMER AT THE BOTTOM).
+Fingerprints help alleviate some of the frustration with having to remember so many account passwords.

 ## Allowing biometrics for local users and domain users